Undergraduate Catalog 2024-2025

 Graduate students may not count courses numbered 100-499 toward graduate degree programs; courses numbered 700-799 may be taken for specialist or doctoral credit only.

 Courses at the university are sequentially numbered.
 Courses numbered 100-499 are for undergraduate credit.
 Courses numbered 500-599 may count as undergraduate or graduate credit.
 If a course numbered 500-599 is not counting toward the correct level, the student may contact the Office of the Registrar to request that it be changed.
-A course numbered 500-599 counting as undergraduate credit cannot be counted toward a graduate degree; a course numbered 500-599 counting as graduate credit cannot be counted toward an undergraduate degree.
+With the exception of approved Acceleration 4 + 1 programs, a course numbered 500-599 counting as undergraduate credit cannot be counted toward a graduate degree; a course numbered 500-599 counting as graduate credit cannot be counted toward an undergraduate degree.

 Undergraduate students seeking to apply 500-599 courses to their graduate degree must complete a petition to count work towards the next higher degree.
 In order to count work forward into a higher degree (for example, bachelor’s into the master’s or master’s into the doctoral) prior to completing the prior degree, the following are required: